The Economic and Labour Relations Review

 The Economic and Labour Relations Review is a quarterly peer-reviewed academic journal covering the fields of economics, labour relations, and policy.
-The editors-in-chief are Diana Kelly (University of Wollongong) and Anne Junor (University of New South Wales).
+The editor-in-chief is Diana Kelly (University of Wollongong) and the emerita editor is Anne Junor (University of New South Wales).
 The journal was established in 1990 and is published by Cambridge University Press in association with the School of Business, University of New South Wales.

 Abstracting and indexing

-The journal is abstracted and indexed in Scopus and the Social Sciences Citation Index.
-According to the Journal Citation Reports, the journal has a 2021 impact factor of 2.500.
+The journal is abstracted and indexed in Scopus and the Social Sciences Citation Index According to the Journal Citation Reports. the journal has a 2023 impact factor of 1.5.